THOMAS JEFFERSON:

 4. In 1808, as President, he signed into law a bill banning the slave trade with Africa.

 While Jefferson did not free all of his slaves on his death (as did Washington), a law passed in Virginia in 1806 required that the legislature pass a special bill that would attest to the exemplary behavior of each slave to be freed.
 If freed, the slave had to leave the state without his or her family.
-Jefferson tried unsuccessfully to get this law changed.
+Jefferson was not in favor of this law.
 Further, Jefferson trained his slaves in skills that would be useful when they were free.
 He believed that to free them first would be irresponsible -- since they would be homeless and without family.

 To those who will read and search for themselves and discern the honest from the dishonest, and the man of moral principle from one who is not, I believe the truth becomes more clear as to the greatness and stature of Thomas Jefferson.